gospel-desk/www.logstown.com/about/index.md

 ---

 Greetings, friend!
-My name is Chad W. L. Whitacre, and Gospel Desk is a creative outlet for me to publish content related to the life in Christ, grounded in the life of Christ in the Gospels.
+My name is Chad W. L. Whitacre, and Gospel Desk is a conversation about the life in Christ, grounded in the life of Christ in the Gospels.
+Here’s where it happens:

+1. <b>Books</b>—[_The Gospels_](/the-gospels/) is the first one out. 📖
+1. <b>Social Media</b>—I post [study notes on
+   Twitter](https://twitter.com/CWLWhitacre), and [pictures on Instagram](https://www.instagram.com/gospeldesk/).
+Are _you_ on TikTok? 🤨
+1. <b>Newsletter</b>—Things are a little more [private in there](https://www.getrevue.co/profile/gospeldesk) than on social media, so the share-meter goes up. 📈
+1. <b>Email/DMs</b>—[Get in touch](mailto:chad@zetaweb.com) if you’d like to
+   talk privately about Gospel Desk projects and/or what God is doing in your life. 💌
+1. <b>IRL</b>—My favorite thing is talking about this stuff face-to-face.
+Let’s do more of those! 💃

 A little background: I grew up in the Episcopal Church, and I did my undergraduate work at Wheaton College in Ancient Languages, with a minor in